swp-berlin/webassistant/README.md

-# SWP Webmonitor Backend
+# SWP Webmonitor

+The webmonitor allows monitoring websites (_thinktanks_) for the publication of new articles using configurable _scrapers_.
+Scrapers are executed using a headless Chrome browser. found publications are saved in a PostgreSQL database and added to an ElasticSearch Index. _Monitors_ allow to define _filters_ that aggregate publications and automatically send Citavi .ris files to configured receivers by email.

+Please note that most of the application is in German only currently.

 ## Development setup

 This repository comes with a Docker Compose setup that should help to set up the requirements to run the project locally.
 The following containers will be started

-  * `swp` The main Django application, including Playwright and a headless Chrome browser.
+  * `swp` The main Django/React application, including Playwright and a headless Chrome browser.
 Restarts when code is changed.
   * `db` The PostgreSQL database, exposed to port `5432` in case you want to access it directly
   * `redis` The Redis message broker
   * `elasticsearch` A single node ElasticSearch instance